EarthScope/libmseed/INSTALL.md

 The library requires that C99 integer types are available on the target computer.
 Specifically the int8_t, int16_t, int32_t, int64_t and their unsigned counterpart types.
-If these data types are not available guesses are made in lmplatform.h.

 ## Unix